GluuFederation/docs-gluu-server-prod/docs/source/operation/custom-design.md

   Don't forget to apply appropriate file system permissions if needed.
 [Restart](./services.md#restart) the `oxauth` service inside the chroot.`

-## Custom oxAuth Login Page Example in Cloud Native edition ConfigMaps
+## Custom oxAuth Login Page Example in Cloud Native edition

 This guide will show how to customize HTML pages and CSS in oxAuth for Gluu Server cloud native edition.